Solar Eclipse Corona

 Screenshot of the "Helioclipse" product listing on Amazon.

-1. Critical Danger: Printing an Incorrect Standard (ISO 12312-1)
+1. Critical Danger: Incorrect Standard Printing (ISO 12312-1)

-2. Irregularities in Certification and Laboratory
+2. Certification and Laboratory Irregularities

-3. False Affirmation of AAS Approval
+3. False Claim of AAS Approval

 The seller actively promotes in their listing images and packaging that the product is endorsed by the American Astronomical Society (AAS).
 However, after reviewing the official registry, we confirm that, as of April 2026, the Helioclipse brand DOES NOT appear on the AAS safe vendors list.
 Promoting a non-existent certification is a violation of consumer trust and transparency regulations.
 To verify this, consult the official AAS list.

-False AAS Endorsement
+False AAS Claim

 False advertising on the product packaging falsely claiming to have AAS approval.